No. 27 Squadron RAF

 No. 27 Squadron is a squadron of the Royal Air Force.
 It operates the Boeing Chinook from RAF Odiham in Hampshire.
+In July 2026, 27 Squadron took on the role of NATO's Special Operations Air Task Unit (SOATU), providing specialist aviation support to the NATO Allied Reaction Force's Special Operations Component.

 History

 First World War (1915–1919)

 No. 27 Squadron of the Royal Flying Corps (RFC) formed at Hounslow Heath Aerodrome in London on 5 November 1915, being split off from No. 24 Squadron.
 Initially using aircraft borrowed from No. 24 Squadron, No. 27 Squadron moved to Swingate Down outside Dover in late November 1915.
 In early February 1916, it received its initial operating equipment, the Martinsyde G.100 Elephant fighter aircraft.
 It transferred to France on 1 March 1916, serving as part of 9th Wing RFC.
 Initially the squadron was tasked with using its aircraft as escort fighters, but by the time the Battle of the Somme began, it was clear that the Elephant was unsuitable as a fighter.
 At the Somme, the squadron was initially tasked with mounting standing fighter patrols to protect British bombers and reconnaissance aircraft and with bomber-reconnaissance duties, taking advantage of the Martinsyde's good range and load carrying capacity, carrying out its first bombing mission on 1 July 1916.
 It was ordered to concentrate on bombing duties on 9 July.